Flop3r/AI-Python/README.md

 # Tic-Tac-Toe AI

-A simple implementation of Tic-Tac-Toe with an AI opponent using the Minimax algorithm.
+A simple implementation of Tic-Tac-Toe with an AI players using the Minimax algorithm.

 ## Installation